nesi/support-docs/docs/Scientific_Computing/Interactive_computing_using_Jupyter/Jupyter_kernels_-_Tool-assisted_management.md

 # Virtual environment

-If you want to use a Python virtual environment, don't forget to specify which Python module you used to create it.
+If you want to use a Python virtual environment, don’t forget to specify which Python module you used to create it.

 For example, if we create a virtual environment named `my_test_venv`